Cornell-MAE-UG/fa25-portfolio-FeFiFoFaiza/_projects/2025-mae3270-final-project.md

 Contour plot of maximum principal stress from FEM
 <img src="{{ '/assets/images/MaxPrincipalStress.png' | relative_url }}" alt="Ansys stress contour plot" style="width:100%; max-width:900px; height:auto; display:block; margin:18px auto; border-radius:8px;">

 Maximum normal stress is 53811 psi (at where the drive meets the handle), strain at strain gauge location is 886 microstrain, and deflection of load point is 0.41648in.
+Results from the ANSYS model differed from the MATLAB calculations due to different assumptions.
+After changing the boundary conditions to better suit the assumptions being made for the script (namely fixing the other end of the wrench), the model results came to be within 10% of our expected calculations.

 Strain at gauge from FEM = 886 microstrain, equivalent to 137.28 mV/V at 600 in-lbf using full bridge